tagion/tagion/documents/architecture/Network_Architecture.md

 ## Data Message flow
-This graph show the primary data message flow in the network.
+This graph show the primary data message flow in the node.

 ```graphviz
 digraph Message_flow {